 Lee Cornish RNLD

-Registered Learning Disability Nurse with specialist interests in Forensic’s, Risk Management, and the Criminal Justice System.
+Registered Learning Disability Nurse with specialist interest; in working with adults who have a learning disability, and/or comorbidities who have come into contact with the Criminal Justice System.

 My experience is varied, I have worked in a number of settings from residential homes to secure hospitals more recently for NHS Challenging Behaviour services and NHS Community Forensic Services.
 This has involved working with adults who have learning disabilities and/or autism who associated mental health difficulties.
 I have worked with people who had severe learning disabilities with severe challenging behaviours, to people with behaviour that may be considered a criminal offence.
 I have also worked extensively with people who have social & mental health difficulties including challenging sexual and violent behaviours.
 I am an experienced clinician skilled in risk management and risk assessment.